lubenicapp/pixswap/README.md

 ## How to play

-Game consists in solving little puzzles in the lowest number of moves
+Game consists in solving little puzzles in the lowest number of moves You can view the puzzles as 2D rubik's cubes

 You are given a start grid and a goal grid like :